paulov-t/FIFA-21-Career-Mod/README.md

 - Generated Youth players rating are much more appropriate to the level and you will now longer be able to build a super Youth Team in the 1st season

 ## Career Hub
-- The UI now has Kit Numbers and Injury list in the Squad Tab
+- The Main UI of the Career Mode now has Kit Numbers and Injury list in the Squad Tab

 ## Team Licensing
 Licensed (Names and Badges) the following teams: